jerryhgladinet/docs/admin/source/chapter03.rst

     TENANT MANAGER SETTINGS 1

-"Create with Default Settings" will get it done and the tenant will be granted all default settings, including the storage location allocation.
+**"Create with Default Settings"** will get it done and the tenant will be granted all default settings, including the storage location allocation.

-"Continue" allows you to customize the settings and storage location.
+**"Continue"** allows you to customize the settings and storage location.

-If you pick "Continue",
+If you pick **"Continue"**,

-The second screen under "Add Tenant" is asking for the division of work between the cluster administrator and the tenant administrator.
+The second screen under "Add Tenant from Scratch" is asking for the division of work between the cluster administrator and the tenant administrator.

 .. figure:: _static/image_s4_3_24b.png
     :align: center